 Any dropdowns beyond that are almost always too much.

-How many levels of dropdown does your website navigation contain?
-If more than one, think about removing the extra levels and reorganizing into a simpler structure.
+How many levels of dropdown does your nonprofit website navigation contain?
+If more than one, think about removing the extra levels and reorganizing into a simpler structure so that users can easily scan and understand.

 3. Add a Call-to-Action Button to the Upper Right